Back to blog

 @glincker/geokit downloads are lower but the issues are more interesting.
 The users are building real geographic applications with genuine technical depth.
 Quality of engagement matters more than quantity.

-The @typeweaver/commitweave numbers plateau around teams that have 5-20 engineers — small enough that one person's tool recommendation propagates the whole team, large enough that commit discipline matters.
+The @typeweaver/commitweave numbers plateau around teams that have 5-20 engineers, small enough that one person's tool recommendation propagates the whole team but large enough that commit discipline matters.
 That's useful market signal.

 What I'd Tell Myself at Package Number One